Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Introduction

 \section{Introduction}

 Boundary control of hyperbolic PDEs is widely applied to engineering problems that require point actuation for spatial-temporal stabilization, such as oil drilling~\cite{wang2020delay}, traffic flow~\cite{yu2022traffic}, gas pipes~\cite{bastin2016stability}.
 Lyapunov-based control methods are widely applied including PI control~\cite{zhang2019pi}, feedback control~\cite{karafyllis2018feedback} and backstepping approach~\cite{krstic2008boundary}.
 The PDE backstepping achieves Lyapunov stabilization by Volterra spatial transformation and then eliminates destabilizing in-domain terms by boundary feedback controller design.
 It involves solving kernel equations for the invertible backstepping transformation, which can be time-consuming and difficult for practical implementation.
 Over recent years, machine learning (ML) methods such as Physics-informed Neural Networks (PINN)~\cite{karniadakis2021physics} and Reinforcement Learning (RL)~\cite{yu2021reinforcement} have been applied to develop efficient learning-based models to solve PDEs and to accelerate the computation speed.
 But they suffer from the generalization issues for change of model parameters and initial conditions.
-Neural operators (NO) have been proposed to learn the operator mappings of functionals~\cite{azizzadenesheli2024neural,kovachki2023neural} and then were applied to obtain stability-guaranteed backstepping controllers~\cite{lu2021learning}.
+Neural operators (NO) have been proposed to learn the operator mappings of functionals~\cite{lu2021learning} and then were applied to obtain stability-guaranteed backstepping controllers~\cite{bhan2023neural}.
 In this paper, we will study operator learning for stabilization of Markov-jumping hyperbolic PDEs, and the robustness of NO-controller to stochastic parameters.